aayushi16dex/aayushi16dex/README.md

-- 👋 Hi, I’m @aayushi16dex
+- 👋 Hi, I’m Aayushi
-- 👀 I’m interested in full stack development
+- 👀 I’m passionate about development.
+More specifically backend, but also comfortable with front-end technologies.
-- 🌱 I’m currently learning web development technologies
+- 🌱 I’m currently learning web and android development technologies.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on development related projects.
-- 📫 How to reach me ...
+- 📫 You can reach me at aayushi16dex@gmail.com

 <!---
 aayushi16dex/aayushi16dex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.